-- A. Normal Claim Handling - 1.
-Initial Screening of Reports of Accident and Losses - a.
-All new notices should be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned by a person with sufficient experience and training. - b.
-Initial screening should determine that accident circumstances, facts, and information reported are consistent and sufficient to establish the occurrence. - c.
-Initial screening should include checking policy information and accident history, and reporting to Central Index Bureau (hereafter referred to as "CIB") to evaluate for possible warning signs. - d.
-The fraud indicators of the CAR Fraud Profile should also be considered for possible warning signs. - e.
-If the initial screening identifies discrepancies or inconsistencies, a determination of the type and extent of discrepancies or inconsistencies must be made to evaluate extent of further investigation necessary.
+A. Normal Claim Handling

+- 1. Initial Screening of Reports of Accident and Losses - a.
+All new notices shall be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned by a person with sufficient experience and training. - b.
+The initial screening shall determine whether the accident circumstances, facts, and information reported are consistent and sufficient to establish the occurrence. - c.
+The initial screening shall include checking policy information and accident history, and reporting to Central Index Bureau (CIB) to evaluate for possible warning signs. - d.
+The fraud indicators of the CAR Fraud Profile shall also be considered for possible warning signs. - e.
+A determination shall be made of the type and extent of further investigation that may be necessary if the initial screening identifies discrepancies or inconsistencies.

+2. Initial Investigation

+The initial investigation shall include:

+- a.
+Reviewing policy information to verify coverage and resolve any coverage issues.
+Reservation of Right letters and Excess of Loss letters shall be used when and where appropriate. - b.
+Contacting involved parties and securing sufficient documentation of facts involving the accident circumstances to verify occurrence and to establish degree of fault.

+- c.
+Securing documentation to verify that all alleged injured parties were actually involved in the accident. - d.
+Reviewing and evaluating discrepancies and fraud indicators to determine scope of further investigation. - e.
+Timely setting of reasonable initial reserves and following the documented company policy.

+3. Contacts

-- 2. Initial Investigation - a.
-Review policy information to verify coverage and resolve any coverage issues.
-Reservation of Right letters and Excess of Loss letters should be used when and where appropriate. - b.
-Contact involved parties and secure sufficient documentation of facts involving accident circumstances to verify occurrence and to establish degree of fault. - c.
-Secure documentation to verify that all alleged injured parties were actually involved in the accident. - d.
-Review and evaluate discrepancies and fraud indicators to determine scope of further investigation. - e.
-The setting of initial reserves should be timely, reasonable, and follow documented company policy. - 3.
-Contacts - a.
-Injured persons or their legal representative making a claim should be contacted within 2 business days of receipt of notice of injury for purposes of investigation and verification. - b.
-The named insured, if not an injured party, should be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification. - c.
-The insured operator, if not one of the above, should be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification. - 4.
-Loss Management - a.
-Loss management, assessment, and verification tools should be used when appropriate to identify the disability claimed, the medical treatment, and whether the treatment and medical expenses are reasonable, necessary, and related to the auto accident. - 5.
-Follow-Up and Continuing Investigation - a.
-Verify and evaluate type and extent of injury and substantiate by available reports and/or independent examinations. - b.
-Confirm and document that treatment and expenses are reasonable, necessary, and related to the accident.
+- a.
+Injured persons or their legal representative making a claim shall be contacted within 2 business days of receipt of notice of injury for purposes of investigation and verification. - b.
+The named insured, if not an injured party, shall be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification. - c.
+The insured operator, if not one of the above, shall be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification.

+4. Loss Management

+a.
+Loss management, assessment, and verification tools shall be used when appropriate to identify the disability claimed, the medical treatment, and whether the treatment and medical expenses are reasonable, necessary, and related to the auto accident.

+5. Follow-Up and Continuing Investigation

+The continuing investigation shall include: